-- 92% of the students accepted into the KLP transfer to a senior college and 87% complete their associate’s degree.
+- 92% of accepted Kaplan Scholars transfer to a senior college.

-- 81% of the Kaplan Scholars who transfer earn a bachelor’s degree.
+- 94% of all Kaplan Scholars earn a bachelor’s degree.

-- A number of selective and highly-competitive senior colleges actively recruit and provide substantial financial aid to KLP Scholars.
+A number of selective senior colleges actively recruit and provide substantial financial aid

 - 2 Scholars have earned scholarships from the National Science Foundation.